 This is one example where validating your data using the NDAR Validation Tool, will help you catch issues that could make submission time more stressful.
 Another example is if the data is being collected in a manner that is not consistent with the NDAR data dictionaries.
 Typically these data collection issues can be resolved by making a few in-house process changes and/or recontacting a few families from whom you need a little more information.
 Since things like this can take weeks rather than days, it’s nice to catch this a month or two before the deadline.

 We recommend using the NDAR Validation Tool monthly to validate your datasets.
 That way your submission will only include at most a month’s worth of data that you haven’t already seen and validated.

-After all these exciting NDAR tips, we’re sure you’ve just about had your fill of NDAR talk!
-We’ve saved the best, and in our opinion the most important, for last.
+We’ve saved the best and in our opinion the most important, for last.
 What’s the number one thing that we all worry about when it comes to submitting our data?
 Yep, that’s right, PHI.
 We work hard to ensure that absolutely no PHI finds its way into one of our de-identified datasets.
 One thing that gives us a real headache around NDAR submission time is checking, double checking, and triple checking to make sure there’s no PHI in our datasets.

 Following our top five rules will make the NDAR submission process much more efficient and simpler.
 NDAR submission doesn’t have to be an error-prone and anxiety-filled process, and in fact, it shouldn’t be.
 If it currently is, we recommend assessing the ways in which you could improve your data collection and data auditing, or reach out to us.
 We’ve handled a lot of NDAR data submissions and would be happy to help.